elda-mahaindra/web-crawler-demo/README.md

 - Built with Fiber framework for high performance
 - Supports pagination for large datasets
 - Returns JSON responses with structured data

+**Primary Purpose**: The REST API serves as the main way to verify that the gold price scraping is working correctly without requiring direct database access.
+Instead of connecting to PostgreSQL manually, users can simply call the API endpoints to see the collected data and confirm the demo is functioning properly.

 ### 5. Retry Mechanism